 Bunkie Board vs Plywood

-Basically, the box springs are no longer necessary with these modern mattresses.
+The box springs are no longer necessary with these modern mattresses.
 This has led to new bed designs, including lower, platform beds and beds built on an underbed dresser.
 But perhaps the biggest change has been the common use of the “Bunkie board” (sometimes spelled “Bunky board”), instead of a box spring.

-The name “Bunkie board” apparently comes from the idea that this sort of support was used for the mattresses on bunk beds, long before it was used for other beds.
+The name “Bunkie board” apparently comes from the idea that this sort of support was used for the mattresses on bunk beds long before it was used for other beds.
 “Bunkie” is merely a shortening of the name.

 Commercial Bunkie Boards